Cranberries could easily be considered a "superfood" for their unique nutritional and healing properties.

 What are Cranberries?

-Uses and Cultivation of Cranberries
+History and Cultivation of Cranberries

 Certain tribal legends tell of how cranberries were a gift from the Great Spirit sent to earth in the beak of a crane.
-In Massachusetts around 1620, the Native Americans are reported to have introduced the cranberry to starving English settlers, who incorporated the berry into the traditional Thanksgiving feast.
+In Massachusetts around 1620, the Native Americans are reported to have introduced the cranberry to starving English settlers, who incorporated the berry into the traditional "Thanks giving" feast.

-The Benefits of Cranberries
+The Health Benefits of Cranberries

-Promotes Urological Health
+1. Promotes Urological Health

 From your bladder to your kidneys, cranberries are a superfood for your urological health.
 Cranberries have dense nutrient properties with unusual abilities to prevent infectious bacteria from sticking to the cells lining the bladder and urinary tract.